baijum/muthukadan.net/README.md

 2. Check that all dependencies are installed correctly
 3. Look for error messages in the generator output
 4. Verify that your Markdown syntax is correct

+### Draft Posts Not Working

+If draft posts are still appearing in public listings:

+1. Ensure the `draft: true` field is properly formatted in the YAML front matter
+2. Check that there are no spaces or special characters in the draft field
+3. Regenerate the site after making changes to the draft status
+4. Verify the generator output shows the post as "DRAFT" during processing

+### Missing Draft Posts

+If you can't find your draft posts:

+1. Check the generator output for the direct URL (e.g., `posts/your-post-slug.html`)
+2. Ensure the draft post was processed successfully (look for "Successfully processed DRAFT post" message)
+3. Navigate directly to the draft URL in your browser
+4. Remember that drafts won't appear in any public listings or navigation